United States Exploring Expedition: Preparations

 Through the lobbying efforts of Jeremiah N. Reynolds, the United States House of Representatives passed a resolution on May 21, 1828, requesting President John Quincy Adams to send a ship to explore the Pacific.
 Adams was keen on the resolution and ordered his Secretary of the Navy to ready a ship, the Peacock.
 The House voted an appropriation in December but the bill stalled in the US Senate in February 1829.
 Then, under President Andrew Jackson, Congress passed legislation in 1836 approving the exploration mission.
-Again, the effort stalled under Secretary of the Navy Mahlon Dickerson until President Van Buren assumed office and pushed the effort forward.
+Again, the effort stalled under Secretary of the Navy Mahlon Dickerson until President Martin Van Buren assumed office and pushed the effort forward.

 Originally, the expedition was under the command Commodore Jones, but he resigned in November 1837, frustrated with all of the procrastination.
 Secretary of War Joel Roberts Poinsett, in April 1838, then assigned command to Wilkes, after more senior officers refused the command.
 Wilkes had a reputation for hydrography, geodesy, and magnetism.
 Additionally, Wilkes had received mathematics training from Nathaniel Bowditch, triangulation methods from Ferdinand Hassler, and geomagnetism from James Renwick.

 Personnel included naturalists, botanists, a mineralogist, a taxidermist, and a philologist.
 They were carried aboard the sloops-of-war USS Vincennes (780 tons), and USS Peacock (650 tons), the brig USS Porpoise (230 tons), the full-rigged ship Relief, which served as a store-ship, and two schooners, Sea Gull (110 tons) and USS Flying Fish (96 tons), which served as tenders.

-On the afternoon of August 18, 1838, the vessels weighed anchor and set to sea under full sail.
-By 0730 the next morning, they had passed the lightship off Willoughby Spit and discharged the pilot.
+On August 18, 1838, the vessels left the naval port of Hampton Roads, Virginia.
 The fleet then headed to Madeira, taking advantage of the prevailing winds.

-Coincidentally, Commodore George C. Read in command of the East India Squadron aboard the flagship frigate USS Columbia, together with the frigate USS John Adams, were at the time in the process of circumnavigating the globe when the ships paused for the second Sumatran punitive expedition, which required no detour.